Yasinnlpr/secure-global-chat/readme.md

-This entire project belongs to Mohammad Yasin Nilipour.
-Any illegal use and downloading of files from this project will be prosecuted.
-Copyright Laws!!
-This application is not open source!
+# secure-global-chat
+this project is not open source !!!